How To Create To Do Lists In WordPress

 - Administrators: Manage Options

-Note: When using the Master list type non-admin users should only be authorized to view and complete items, otherwise they will be able to edit the Master list.
+Note: When working with the Master list type make sure that you only allow non-admin users to view and complete items, otherwise they will be able to edit the Master list itself.

-Let’s review the settings for the User Permissions section:
+Let’s now review the settings for the User Permissions tab:

 View To-Do List

-This option enables the chosen capability to view items in the dashboard widget and on the To-Do List page under the ‘Tools’ section.
+Here you can enable the chosen capability to view to-do items in the dashboard widget and on the To-Do List page under the ‘Tools’ section.

 Complete To-Do Item Capability

-This enables the selected capability to mark to-do items as completed or uncompleted.
+This setting allows the chosen capability to mark items as completed or uncompleted.

 Add To-Do Item Capability

-This setting enables the selected capability to add new to-do items.
+This option permits the selected capability to add new to-do items.

 Edit To-Do Item Capability